Have Questions?

 800-683-8313

 Groups Recover Together has long been dedicated to assisting its clients recovery after a period of alcohol and drug addiction.
-It has been doing this within Keene and in the surrounding areas for quite some time.
+It has been doing this within Keene, NH. and in the surrounding areas for quite some time.
 Today, Groups Recover Together provides services like dual diagnosis drug rehab, trauma-related counseling, cognitive/behavior therapy, matrix model, rational emotive behavioral therapy, brief intervention approach - all of which represent their treatment philosophy.
 Groups Recover Together believes that clients need specially tailored treatment programs to achieve recovery.
 This is why it provides various programs, like child care for clients children, social skills development, housing services, programs for the hearing impaired, transgender or (LGBT) clients, persons with serious mental illness - among other services listed in the following sections.

 Groups Recover Together offers inpatient addiction treatment facilities, outpatient day treatment, short term addiction treatment centers, long term addiction treatment facilities, outpatient detox centers and others.
 Groups Recover Together has continued recovery programs that are useful in helping clients after they check out of rehab.
 This drug and alcohol treatment facility also uses treatment methods that can help you create both lasting and permanent stability.